The principles for raising replacement heifers

 An effective heifer feeding programme can be divided into the following phases:

-• A puberty phase of 9 to 14 months old, and
+- A puberty phase of 9 to 14 months old

 It is very important for a calf to have enough colostrum during the first three days of its life.It is the foundation for a healthy calf.
 The goal in this phase is maximum daily growth during the milk stage.
 In this phase, we suggest feeding calf starter pellets with a minimum of 18% protein and enough associated energy.
 Animals at this age should not receive any form of urea.
 During this phase, roughage makes a minimal contribution to rumen development and is not important at this stage.
 Inclusion of a coccidiostat in calf pellets is beneficial because it helps to limit diarrhoea during this phase.

 A heifer calf is ready to wean if she consumes 1 kg of calf starter pellets for three days consecutively.
 After weaning, a feed with high roughage content can be fed to the calf.
 The weaning process should preferably be done in two phases, where, firstly, milk and milk substitute intake is halved in the first seven days and, secondly milk intake is stopped.
 Successful growth can lead to calves being weaned as early as 30 days of age; although the norm is 35 to 42 days.

 The young phase (6 - 8 months)

 During this phase it is important to utilise the rapid growth rate of the animal to maximise and to initiate further successful rumen development.
 It is recommended that high quality roughage is fed together with a high quality calf starter feed at this stage.
 Furthermore, a minimum of 17% protein, with high levels of energy, is recommended.
 Although, from the age of six months, urea and silage can be included in the calf's diet.